GabrielHub/UniversitySimulator/README.md

 - Student Body: Main Goal
 - Wealth: Soft Goal
 - Happiness: Affects number of students who apply to the university
-- Buildings: Given 3 at the start, you cannot buy new buildings in this stage.
-Affects the starting student pool.
 - Renown: Affects growth rate of faculty
-- Available Upgrades: Hire Administrators (Unlocks visibility of hidden resources), Official Campus (Needed to unlock next phase), Official University Certificate (needed to unlock next phase)
+- Available Upgrades: Hire Faculty (repeatable purchase that increases in cost each time), Degrees (Allows you to graduate students), (Hire Administrators (Unlocks visibility of hidden resources), Official Campus (Needed to unlock next phase), Official University Certificate (needed to unlock next phase)

 **Lose Condition:**
 - No wealth or students